drobotun/virustotalapi3/README.rst

 .. image:: https://i.imgur.com/JtZ54GZ.png
     :target: https://xakep.ru/2020/01/09/virustotal-api/#xakepcut

-The module that implements the service API functions www.virustotal.com (3 versions) available using the public key.
+The module that implements the service API functions www.virustotal.com (3 versions).
 For a detailed description of the API, see: https://developers.virustotal.com/v3.0/reference.

 The following VirusTotal API functions are implemented: